Are you tired of struggling with your shear blade replacement process? Look no further!

 If an error requires adjustment, adjust as follows.

-② After the backstop adjustment is completed, tighten nut “A” first and then tighten nut “C”, and check the adjustment accuracy through the shearing plate until the test piece passes!
+② Once the backstop adjustment is done, tighten nut “A” first and then nut “C”.
+Check the accuracy of the adjustment by using the shearing plate until the test piece passes.